 Understanding the costs of drug-related actions is an important aspect of drug policy.
 Some of the funds allocated by governments for expenditure on tasks related to drugs are identified as such in the budget (‘labelled’).
 Often, however, most drug-related expenditure is not identified (‘unlabelled’) and must be estimated using modelling approaches.

-As part of the evaluation of the Portuguese Action Plan 2009-12 labelled drug-related expenditure for that period was estimated.
-The available data indicate that drug-related public expenditure accounted for between 0.06 % and 0.05 % of gross domestic product (GDP) over the period 2009-11 (0.06 % of GDP in 2009 and 2010, and 0.05 % in 2011), averaging at 0.05 % over the period 2009-12.
-However, the estimates have limitations, as data on some types of expenditure (e.g. on prisons or for social security) were missing, or may also include spending related to alcohol.
+The evaluation of the Portuguese Action Plan 2009-12 estimated the average annual labelled drug-related expenditure over that period at 0.05 % of gross domestic product (GDP).
+However, data on some types of expenditure (e.g. on prisons or for social security) were missing, while other data used may have included spending related to alcohol.

 The Action Plan 2013-16 had no associated budget.
 The actions detailed in the plan were executed using the regular budgets of the entities responsible for the various interventions.
 The evaluation of the Action Plan 2013-16 estimated public expenditure on interventions to tackle drug problems and the harmful use of alcohol.
 Although data on the expenditure on some interventions were missing, the available information suggests that, on average, annual public expenditure on tackling drugs and harmful alcohol use in Portugal reached at least 0.03 % of GDP between 2013 and 2016.